beamworks/react-lingo/README.md

 }
 ```

-Configure Lingo context at runtime with current locale (usually in app root component):
+Wrap everything in Lingo context (usually in app root component):

 ```
 ...